Arinerron/scratch-dark-theme/README.md

-Someday I'll document this later.
+Someday I'll document this more.
 'Till then... :P